A simple way to boost happiness and productivity

 If someone asked you to list your personal values, could you?
 What would you come up with?
 Would it be a mixture of values you absorbed from school and from various workplaces, with strong influence from your parents or parental figures?

-Do your values reflect what is most important to you and what is at your core?
+Do your values reflect what is most important to you?

 I was floundering in my 20s.
 Working hard but never feeling satisfied.
 With gym memberships that were barely used and jumping from one diet to next.
 After a particularly bad relationship break up, a friend took me along to a meditation class.
 Connecting inwards for the first time felt strange but peaceful.
 I kept at it.